 The great thing about hostels are that they're fantastic places to meet other travelers who are doing the exact same thing as you.
 They're typically very social, with common rooms and communal kitchen areas designed to help you meet other people, and dorm rooms definitely help you get closer to the people in the hostel!
 If you're worried about not making friends while traveling, my tip is to turn up to a dorm room, sit down on your bed and wait.
 Within half an hour, someone else will have popped in and started a conversation with you.

 I'm shy, an introvert, and suffer from social anxiety, and even I find it incredibly easy to make friends in a hostel.
+In fact, whenever I decide to travel solo, I always stay in a hostel, just because I know it'll be easy to make friends with people if I do so.

 You can expect a lack of sleep, whether you're staying in party hostels or not, because there'll always be a snorer or someone who comes in late at night and wakes everyone up.
 Bathrooms are often disgusting, and you'll rarely have a private one, even when staying in a private room.
 Remember to bring flip-flops with you to wear in the showers otherwise you could end up with foot fungus to deal with while you're away.